 There are also many food and beverage options, but the most infamous spot is Madison Social.
 Kick back and grab a cold one at this gastropub featuring New American small plates and sandwiches.
 You can always catch sports on the televisions here!

-Midtown Kava Lounge
+Chill at the Midtown Kava Lounge

 Sometimes, among the hustle and bustle of a college town, you need to slow down and take a breather.
 The Kava Lounge is a laid-back, hip joint in Midtown that proves you don’t need alcohol to enjoy a fun night on the town!